KJLining/StudentAverage/README.md

-# StudentAverage
+# Student Average 💯
-Simple Java program that is able to show student's average and status
+A simple Java program that is able to show student's average and status.